Bimota: Bankruptcy and rebirth

 The V Due, introduced in 1997, had a design flaw with its engine.
 Bimota was forced to abandon the novel fuel injection system and re-engineer the entire engine.
 Bimota ultimately recalled the entire run of the V Due, and made an improved version, the 'Evoluzione'.
 Only 340 original V Dues and 21 Evoluziones were built.
 While this was occurring, during the 2000 World Superbike season, one of Bimota's main sponsors disappeared, owing the company a great deal of money.
 The combination of events forced Bimota to file for bankruptcy and close their doors.

 In 2003, new owners of the marque assets, Lorenzo Ducati and Giuseppi Della Pietra, formed Alternativa Moto, with the intention to manufacture all-Italian machines using Ducati engines, and sold the V-Due rights to Win-Win.

 A new group of investors purchased the rights to the Bimota name and designs and restarted the company.
 The investors that bought Bimota, Marco Chiancianesi who is the president and his business partner Daniele Longoni are both active Scientologists.

 Recent reports paint a less optimistic picture for the future of Bimota.
-In 2017, the factory at Rimini had reportedly closed, with spares and incomplete bikes mothballed elsewhere, possibly Switzerland.
+In 2017, the factory at Rimini had reportedly closed, with spares and incomplete bikes mothballed elsewhere, possibly in Switzerland.

 In October 2019, Kawasaki Heavy Industries purchased a 49% stake in the company, and soon after announced an intention to manufacture Bimota bikes using parts from the Kawasaki supply chain.

+Return to motorsports racing

+After exclusively running their own teams known as Kawasaki Racing Team (KRT), from 2025 Kawasaki entered into a partnership with Bimota – as a producer of motorcycle chassis – to be known as Bimota by Kawasaki Racing Team (BbKRT).
+Their 2025 World Superbike entry, designated Bimota KB998 Rimini and finished in red, white and black instead of Kawasaki green, uses ZX-10 Ninja powertrain, as in earlier seasons.